 How would we create biologically inspired artificial intelligence?
-And, build a digital consciousness to create effective computing that interprets and simulates human emotion, engaging autonomously?
+And, build a digital consciousness to create affective computing that interprets and simulates human emotion, engaging autonomously?

-To create machines that can learn, interpret and interact with the world around them in the way that humans do.
+To create AI avatars that can learn, interpret and interact with the world around them in the way that humans do.